 Our food supply is sufficient.
-It's just sometimes that the vegetables are sold out quickly.
-Now I mainly eat plants, carrots, and some bacon and beef that are previously stored.
+It's just sometimes the vegetables are sold out quickly.
+Now I mainly eat plants, carrots, and some bacon and beef that previously stored.
 Every day, I tend to cook meat with different vegetables.
 I occasionally eat hot pot, but my breakfast is mainly noodles.

 Q | After reading news about the coronavirus on social media, how do you feel?